ardacetinkaya/pulumi-demo/README.md

 # pulumi-demo

-This is a simple Pulumi demostration for creating Azure resources.
+This is a simple Pulumi demonstration for creating Azure resources.

 - Storage Account